anotherhadi/nixy/README.md

 - [ ] Ricing things
   - [ ] Peaclock
 - [ ] Find a tui app for white noises (does that exist ?
 If not, I'll build my own)
-- [ ] Collections of wallpapers
-  - [ ] Symbolic links for own dotfiles in Nextcloud folder if exist (wallpapers)
 - [ ] Custom GTK & Qt Theme based on the colorscheme